3A Hair: How to Find Your Curl Pattern and the Best Products for Your Hair Type

-Making sure your hair is moisturized at all times is a universal hair care rule for all curly hair types because your strands are naturally drier, there are some other things that women with 3A hair have to also consider.
+Making sure your hair is moisturized at all times is a universal hair care rule for all curly hair types because your strands are naturally drier.
+However, there are some other things that women with 3A hair have to also consider.

 3A Hair Type: How to Care for and Style Your Hair

-When it comes to caring for 3A hair types, while making sure your hair is moisturized is key, there are some women that have 3A curls and lack of moisture is rarely their issue.
+When it comes to caring for 3A hair types, making sure your hair is moisturized is key.
+But, there are some women with 3A curls for whom a lack of moisture is rarely an issue!
 Rather, it’s about a lack of volume.
-There’s nothing more annoying than having limp and lifeless curls If this sounds like you, you can definitely incorporate a shampoo and conditioner into your hair care routine that will help boost volume.
+There’s nothing more annoying than having limp and lifeless curls.
+If this sounds like you, you can definitely incorporate a shampoo and conditioner into your hair care routine that will help boost volume.

-If you’re looking for something that doesn’t have any sulfates, parabens, dyes or silicones you’ll want to use this on your 3A hair.
-When using this product, smooth it onto your hair while it’s wet from root to tip, leave it on for 3 minutes and rinse out completely.
-This cleansing conditioner leaves your hair feeling soft, and your curls defined.
+If you’re looking for something that doesn’t have any sulfates, parabens, dyes, or silicones, you’ll want to use this on your 3A hair.
+When using this product, smooth it onto your hair while it’s wet from root to tip, and leave it on for the rest of the day, it’s that easy.
+This leave-in conditioner leaves your hair feeling soft, and your curls defined.

 Tips for Styling Type 3A Hair

-Styling Your Hair for A Curly Look
+Styling Your Hair for a Curly Look

-There’s nothing like freshly styled curls without the unintentional frizz and tangles.
+There’s nothing like freshly styled curls without unintentional frizz and tangles.
 When it comes to styling your curls, there are a few techniques that you can incorporate into your routine to achieve your best curls ever.
 One of our favorites is the plopping technique.
 Another technique is to use the diffuser attachment on your blowdryer to dry your hair while minimizing frizz.

 Straightening 3A Curly Hair

-If you plan to straighten your curly hair from time to time, there’s something you may not know.
-As your curl pattern is a bit looser, it doesn’t require the amount of passes with a flat iron as one would assume.
+If you plan to straighten your curly hair from time to time, there’s something you should know: as your curl pattern is a bit looser, it doesn’t require the number of passes with a flat iron as one would assume.
 Opt for one pass only with your flat iron if you can and go easy on the heat settings.
 Test out one section of hair to see how it reacts to the heat setting first.
 Once you’ve found your sweet spot, stick with that.